shyam671/Twin_Auxiliary_Classifier_GAN/README.md

 * A distribution of 1D MoG having three overlapping mixture components with modes at 0, 3, 6, and 110, and standard deviations of 1, 2, and 3, respectively.

-#### Usage
-* Run the Simple_GANs.ipynb to generate the results for vanilla GAN.
-* For MAD-GAN run the Mad_GANs.ipynb to compare the results of vanillaGAN over MAD-GAN.
-* Number of generater of MAD-GAN can by changing 'num_gen' and G.params().

 #### Results
 ![Drag Racing](final.gif)